space-apes/codeBowl/codeBowl.md

 # Project 7: CodeBowl
-One Versus One turn-based, tile-based, risk-management game with RPG elements.
+CodeBowl is a One Versus One, turn-based, tile-based, risk-management game with RPG elements.
 Based loosely around ball sports like soccer/american football but with ability to knock players out of the game or kill them permanently.
 Inspired by classic board game: Blood Bowl.
 - Turn-Based: User1 chooses actions for players on their team, then User2 chooses actions for players on their team
 - Tile-Based: teams of 7vs7 players spread out on 20Lx11W tile grid
 - Risk-management: all actions have probabilities of failure.
 Strategy and careful team-building will decrease chances for failure.